User Preference Learning Based Edge Caching for Fog Radio Access Network: System Model

 \subsection{Edge Caching Scenarios in F-RAN}

 We consider the edge caching scenarios in F-RAN as illustrated in Fig. \ref{fig1}.
-Large amounts of F-APs with limited storage capacity are deployed in different scenarios, for example, a town with dense crowds and moderate user mobility, a park with relatively dense crowds and low user mobility, or a stadium with ultra-dense crowds and relatively low user mobility.
+Large amounts of F-APs with limited storage capacity are deployed in different scenarios, for example, a town with dense crowds and moderate user mobility, a park with relatively dense crowds and high user mobility, or a stadium with ultra-dense crowds and relatively low user mobility.
+Due to different user density and user mobility in different scenarios, there exist differences in the distribution of {popular} contents among different scenarios.
+In order to ensure a stronger scenario suitability of the caching policy, we propose the following edge caching design rule: The F-APs deployed in different scenarios should regularly monitor the users in consideration of user mobility, and set a monitoring cycle matched with the characteristics of different scenarios.

 In each edge caching scenario, according to the corresponding design criteria (for example, location), the F-APs with close distance can cooperate and belong to the same region, which are also called regional F-APs.
-The users in the same region, also called regional users, can request contents of interest from their associated regional F-APs if the contents are stored in the local caches or from neighboring F-APs in the other regions or the cloud content center through fronthaul links otherwise \cite{TaoMX}.
+The users in the same region, also called regional users, can request contents of interest from their associated regional F-APs if the contents are stored in the local caches or from neighboring F-APs in the other regions or the cloud content center through fronthaul links otherwise.
+Then, we {focus} on the caching policy for a single region, namely the regional caching.

-In practice, different users may have different degrees of interest, i.e., different user preferences, in the same content.
-Correspondingly, the request possibilities for the same content among different regions gathered by users with different user preferences are different.
-This will result in a content popularity difference for the same content among different regions.
-In addition, the set of current users in a specific region may change dynamically over time due to user mobility, and the regional content popularity may thus be fluctuating.
-Taking account of spatial and temporal dynamics of content popularity, we propose the following edge caching design rule: The F-APs deployed in different regions should regularly monitor the regional users in consideration of user mobility, and set a monitoring cycle matched with the characteristics of different regions.